-This colonial city is located in a strategic area, at only 2 hours from Mérida it offers a unique combination of architecture, gastronomy and popular festivities.
-Join us in this journey.
+This colonial city is located in a strategic area, at only 2 hours from Mérida it offers a unique combination of architecture, gastronomy, and popular festivities.
+Join us on this journey.

 One of the colonial cities in Yucatán that is well-known for its architecture, gastronomy (such as the delicious “Lomitos,” pork with tomato sauce) and memorable traditions, is Valladolid.

 Any time of the year is ideal for walking around its downtown, strolling its streets and roads.
 Take the time to get to know its buildings and mansions that today host hotels and restaurants, you will be enchanted.

 But a very special way to experience this lovely city is to go at the end of January and the beginning of February, and participate in the activities that are organized in honor of the Virgin of Candelaria on February 2nd, and visit the Expo Feria 2019.

 The religious festivities honor the popular beliefs of Valladolid that speak of many humble people who experienced apparitions of the Virgin; collective miracles such as ending a smallpox epidemic that devastated the population; and other personal health petitions.

 It’s also said that the Virgin survived fires and the prohibition of religious cults, showing her power to perform miracles and maintain the faith of the people of Valladolid.
 To show their appreciation of her, the townspeople built her a church in the Candelaria “barrio,” one of the most beautiful neighborhoods of the city.
 It has become the main host of religious celebrations.
 From generation to generation, the tradition of celebrating the Virgin of Candelaria in Valladolid has been maintained.